Neighborhoods

 - 80% of New Brunswick households rent, an increase from 75% in 2000.
 There are only a handful of sub-neighborhoods that are majority-homeowner.
 Even when potential homeowners look to buy in New Brunswick, it is hard to compete with investors dominating the sales market.

-- High rents: the city’s median rent, is $1,343, and in Esperanza and Unity Square it’s even higher, rising above $1,500 in some areas.
-In these neighborhoods, between 70 and 78% of renter households are cost-burdened, meaning that they spend more than 30% of their household income on housing; between 40 and 58% spend more than 50%.
+- High rents: the city’s average rent has risen to $2,400, even in low-income neighborhoods.
+Approximately 65% of renter households are cost-burdened, meaning that they spend more than 30% of their household income on housing, and approximately 40% spend more than 50%.

 - Absentee landlords, overcrowding and a proliferation of informal home-sharing arrangements exacerbate health and safety risks and complicate landlord-tenant disputes.